KohlsTechnology/eunomia/README.md

 1. `Retain`, resources previsouly created are left intact.
 2. `Delete`, resources are delete with the `cascade` option.
+3. `None`, resource deletion is not handled at all.

 ## Installing Eunomia